 Experiencing the full range of emotions is essential to our mental and physical health.
 Learning to balance all our feelings is the key to our health and wellbeing.
 Why is this so difficult?

 The Key to Wholeness

 Everyone wants to live a life filled with happiness.
 It’s a concept you find at the center of many ancient traditions.
-To be happy, we must be whole; wholeness includes the full range of emotion and feeling.
+To be happy, we must be whole; wholeness includes the full range of feelings.
 It seems simple, but this is not easy.
 We learn to link happiness with situations instead of living in a state where happiness underlies everything.

-Life has its trials, and if we deny negative emotions from these tests, we do not address what is causing the emotion.
+Life has its trials, and if we deny negative feelings from these tests, we do not address what is causing them.
 Denial is an ineffective coping mechanism because it keeps us from dealing with the cause of our feelings.
 It creates stress, which is harmful to our mental and physical health.

 Accepting The Full Range of Emotion

 There are a vast number of possibilities with the human condition.
 Some people have more than their share of negative experiences.
 Although this doesn’t seem fair, it happens.

 In the past, people learned to cope with their emotions by mirroring their family and friends.
 You typically worked with your family.
 So, sharing your feelings with them was a part of life.